sonata-project/SonataUserBundle/Resources/doc/reference/profile_edition.rst

                 name:               sonata_user_profile_form
                 validation_groups:  [Profile]

+You can also only override the service parameter to use your own php class, for example to override or disable some fields.
+So you don't need to redefine the hole service definition.

 And finally, just change the default ``profile`` routing.
 Actually it is the only configuration you need to define to make it works.